Benefits Frequently Asked Questions

 A Qualified Life Event (QLE) allows you to make changes to your benefit elections outside of open enrollment.
 Changes to your benefits related to a Qualified Life Event (QLE) must be completed within 30 days of the date of the event.
 Examples of a QLE are marriage, divorce or the birth/adoption of a child.
 Additional qualifying events include commencement or separation of your spouse’s employment, a change on the part of you or your spouse from full-time to part-time employment status or visa versa that results in a change in benefit eligibility, taking an unpaid leave of absence, change in benefit elections on the part of you or your spouse during open enrollment.
-You must notify Employment Services of the desired enrollment change within 30 days of the qualified event in order to make mid-year changes and provide documentation related to qualifying life event change.
-Employment Services will meet with you to review the documentation you provide related to the life event change and open a special enrollment in the benefit enrollment system for changes to be made to your benefits.
+You must notify HR of the desired enrollment change within 30 days of the qualified event in order to make mid-year changes and provide documentation related to qualifying life event change.
+HR will meet with you to review the documentation you provide related to the life event change and open a special enrollment in the benefit enrollment system for changes to be made to your benefits.

 All open enrollment changes must be made during the annual open enrollment period for changes effective January 1 of the next calendar year.
 Visit the Benefits page for open enrollment directions and the next year’s benefits summary.

 If I don’t want to make any changes during Open Enrollment, do I have to do anything?

 There are changes in benefits and any new rates will take effect at the start of the new year (January 1).
 It is strongly recommended that you review your elections and dependents/beneficiaries every year at open enrollment.
 Please pay extra attention to the following benefits:

 HSA vs. FSA